How to Craft Your Career Pivot: Making Sense of an Unconventional Path

 Why Your Unconventional Path Is Actually Your Superpower

-The challenge isn't your experience—it's how you're sharing it.
+The challenge isn’t your experience.

 Let’s break down how to relay your story around three key elements: